Cosmological Mass of the Photon and Dark Energy as its Bose-Einstein Condensate in de Sitter Space: Gross-Pitaevskii-Poisson systems and relativistic generalizations

 At this point I must at least refer to great advances that have been made in the study and terrestrial realizations of BE condensates, such as those of superfluids and trapped-cooled dilute gases.\cite{Stringari, Pethick} A vast literature has further developed regarding astrophysical and cosmological applications.
 Excellent papers and reviews provide relatively concise and accessible entry points to that field.\cite{Calmet, ChavanisMass, Chavanis, Hwang, Hui, Morikawa, Nishiyama, Ferreira, LeeA} Some include most lucid derivations and complete accounts of the development of the field, starting from the original hydrodynamical formulations of quantum mechanical wave equations.\cite{ChavanisMass, Chavanis} They then focus on Gross-Pitaevskii-Poisson (GPP) systems and their relativistic generalizations.
 Their emphasis is on dark matter related to BEC of ultra-light particles with masses of the order of $m \sim 10^{-24} eV/c^2$, although a cosmological limit of $m \sim 10^{-33} eV/c^2$ may ultimately be attained.

 From my perspective, a starting point may be provided by Eqs.
 [27-29] of Ref. \onlinecite{Hwang}.
 Although those Eqs.
 [27-29] apply to a pressureless gas in the non-relativistic limit, they can account for the cosmological expansion of $dS_4$ in particular.
 Exclusive consideration of a constant $\rho_{\Lambda}$ eliminates from Eq.
 [28] the effects of both the quantum potential arising from the Heisenberg uncertainty principle and the quantum scattering pressure that is typical of GPP systems with a corresponding scattering length.
-In fact, both such quantum effects are assumed to become negligible at the cosmological scale.\cite{ChavanisMass} The gradient of a constant $\rho_{\Lambda}$ that I assume in my \Eq{darkenergy} must also vanish in Eq.
-[28] of Ref. \onlinecite{Hwang}.
+In fact, both such quantum effects are assumed to become negligible at the cosmological scale.\cite{ChavanisMass} A term involving the gradient of a constant pressure, such as $p_{\Lambda}$ that I assume in my \Eq{darkenergy}, would also vanish in the Euler-like Eq.
+[28] of Ref.~[\onlinecite{Hwang}].
 Based on such simplifying assumptions, my solution to the hydrodynamic Eq.
 [28] and its corresponding continuity Eq.
 [27] provides a gravitational potential that is half that of the $dS_4$ cosmologically expanding Poisson Eq.
 [29] of Ref. \onlinecite{Hwang}.
 This shows again that at least the orders of magnitude in my $dS_4$ $g$-BEC theory of dark energy are consistently viable.

 A more accurate relativistic generalization of GPP systems should take into account at least some quantum potential and scattering pressure non-linear effects.\cite{Chavanis, Hwang, Hui, Morikawa, Nishiyama} In my $g$-BEC that may take perturbatively advantage of a short scattering length, since scattering of light by light begins only at fourth-order for Feynman diagrams in standard QFT.\cite{Mandl, Liang} Thus it may be possible to determine whether the fundamental equation of state of the standard $\Lambda$-CDM model, \Eq{darkenergy}, can be satisfied for a $g$-BEC at least in Minkowskian space-time.
 On the other hand, full extension of $g$-BEC to the cosmological scale may eventually require full consideration of QFT in curved space-times.\cite{WaldCurved, WaldHolland, Ford, Parker, BirrellCurved, Aldrovandi} Such applications may involve profound conceptual and technical complexities, even for a `simple' Einstein manifold such as $dS_4$.